liyongqingupc/MCAN-OilSpillDetection/README.md

 # MCAN

-### Official pytorch implementation of the paper: "Oil Spill Detection with A Multiscale Conditional Adversarial Network under Small Data Training"
+### Official pytorch implementation of the paper: "Oil Spill Detection with A Multiscale Conditional Adversarial Network under Small Data Training".
+The codes will be kept updating and improving.

 ## Oil spill detection with small data